Salem-H/capstone1/README.md

 Open index.html in your browser.
 If your project requires additional software (e.g., a web server), explain how to install and set that up.

-Usage
-Explain how to use the project.
-Provide examples, screenshots, or even a demo link if applicable.
-This section should help users navigate and understand the different parts of the project.

 Technologies Used